devhausleipzigacademy/js-dom-practice-2/README.md

-# Javascript DOM Practice 2
+# JavaScript DOM Practice 2

 Clone this repository and open it in Visual Studio Code.